Doctor Strange: 2000s

 Strange appeared as a supporting character for the bulk of the 2000s.
 He appeared regularly in The Amazing Spider-Man under J. Michael Straczynski, before being cast into a time loop by Baron Mordo.
-He later appeared on and off in The New Avengers, where he was stated as being part of the secret group known as the Illuminati to deal with future threats to Earth.
+He later appeared on and off in New Avengers, where he was stated as being part of the secret group known as the Illuminati to deal with future threats to Earth.
 Ultimately Strange joined the team and allowed them to use his home as a base after the events of the 2006 "Civil War" storyline, which he sat out.
 Doctor Strange was critical of the federal Superhuman Registration Act and aided the anti-registration Avengers team led by Luke Cage.

 During Brian Michael Bendis' time as writer, Doctor Doom attacked the Avengers and manipulated the Scarlet Witch into eliminating most of the mutant population.
 Doctor Strange's failure to recognize Doom's hand in the former and to stop the latter caused him to start to doubt his abilities.
 After he was forced to use dark magic to confront an enraged Hulk, followed by further use of dark spells to save the New Avengers from the Hood's supervillain army, Strange renounced his status as Sorcerer Supreme, as he felt that he was no longer worthy of it.
-The Eye of Agamotto passed the mantle on to Brother Voodoo.
+The Eye of Agamotto passed the mantle on to Jericho Drumm.

 He was also featured in The Order, which spun out of the 2001 Defenders revival, and the Indefensible Defenders mini-series.